Spatio-Temporal Lattice Planning Using Optimal Motion Primitives: Experimental Results

 \subsection{Parking Lot Navigation}

-We begin by validating the proposed method against a common technique: Hybrid A* \cite{dolgov2008practical} in a parking lot scenario.
-Though Hybrid A* is not a new algorithm, more recent state of the art approaches use Hybrid A* to plan an initial motion which is then refined (e.g.~\cite{9062306}).
-We are therefore motivated to compare the run-time and path quality of the approach proposed in this paper to Hybrid A* whose run-time is a lower bound of all state of the art algorithms using it as a sub-routine.
+We begin by validating the proposed method against HA* and S-HA* in a parking lot scenario.
+Though HA* is not a new algorithm, more recent state of the art approaches use HA* to plan an initial motion which is then refined (e.g.~\cite{9062306, zhang2018autonomous}).
+We are therefore motivated to compare the run-time and path quality of the approach proposed in this paper to HA* whose run-time is a lower bound of all state of the art algorithms using it as a sub-routine.
 In \cite{botros2022tunable}, we present a method of computing motions between start and goal configurations in the configurations space $\X = \mathbb{R}^2\times [0, 2\pi) \times \mathbb{R}^3$.
 Here, configurations take the form $(x,y,\theta, \kappa, \sigma, \rho)$ where $(x,y, \theta)$ represent the planar coordinates and heading of a vehicle, $\kappa$ the curvature, $\sigma$ the curvature rate (defined as $d\kappa/ds$ for arc-length $s$), and $\rho$ the second derivative of curvature with respect to arc-length.
 We generate motions with continuously differentiable curvature profiles assuming that $\kappa, \sigma, \rho$ are bounded in magnitude.
 The motivation for this work comes from the observation that jerk, the derivative of acceleration with respect to time, is a known source of discomfort for the passengers of a car \cite{levinson2011towards}.
 In particular, minimizing the integral of the squared jerk is often used a cost function in autonomous driving \cite{zhang2018hybrid}.
 Since this value varies with $\sigma$, keeping $\sigma$ low and bounded is desirable in motion planning for autonomous vehicles.

 Unfortunately, due to the increased complexity of the configuration space over, say, the configuration space used in the development of Dubins' paths, $\X_{\text{Dubins}}=\mathbb{R}^2\times [0, 2\pi)$, solving TPBV problems in $\X$ takes on average two orders of magnitude more time than computing a Dubins' path.
 Though motions computed using the techniques in \cite{banzhaf2018g}, \cite{botros2022tunable} are more comfortable, and result in lower tracking error than Dubins' paths, they may be computationally impractical to use in motion planners that require solving many TPBV problems online.
 However, they prove to be particularly useful in the development of pre-computed motion primitives.